genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 }
 ```

 Event handlers are slightly different, because the input data class can be customised.
-The code would look like this (taking the TRADE_INSERT event handler as an example):
+The code would look like this (taking the TRADE_INSERT Event Handler as an example):

 ```kotlin
   eventHandler<Trade>(name = "TRADE_INSERT") {